The Solar Gravitational Lens

 -

-Focal distance: The focal line begins at ~547 AU (where f = R☉²/2rg) and extends outward.
+Focal distance: The focal line begins at ~547 AU (where f = R☉²/2rg, with rg the Sun’s Schwarzschild radius) and extends outward.
 Light grazing the Sun’s limb is deflected by ~1.75 arcseconds.
 See [2], [4] for derivations.

 -